naofireblade/homebridge-weather-plus/README.md

 The **key** parameter is the API key that you get by registering for a weather service in the table above.

 The **location** parameter must be a list with the latitude longitude for your location (dont forget the square brackets).
-You can get them by looking up your location on Google Maps, click right and then selecting "What's here?".
+To get them, enter your location on https://darksky.net and copy the latitude and longitude values from the url.
+Or just use google maps, right click on your location and choose "What's here?".

 The **language** parameter is *optional* and sets the translation for the description of the day and the weather report.
 Available languages can be found [here](https://github.com/darkskyapp/translations/tree/master/lib/lang).
 Default is en.